TribalMX/data-workshop/session1/03_filtering.md

 ## Filtering records

 One of the main use of SQL if to filter the columns in your result set.
-As an example - let's say you're only interested in extracting customer details from a table, not their subscription information as well.
-You're looking to filter out only the columns you're interested in.
+As an example - let's say you're only interested in extracting customer demographics from a table, not their subscription information as well.
+You're can start to filter out only the columns you're interested in.

 Going back to our first query: